Training, Education & Resources

 Find clinical research training, education, and resources by role.

-The Clinical Trials Support Office provides a structured and formalized path for developing study teams early in their career or new to clinical trial research.
-This includes training and education opportunities, as well as resources highlighting ClinicalTrials.gov, regulatory compliance, database management, research pharmacy, and more.
+The Clinical Trials Support Office provides resources to help develop study teams early in their careers or those new to clinical trial research.
+This includes training and education opportunities, as well as a list of websites and documents highlighting ClinicalTrials.gov, regulatory compliance, database management, research pharmacy, and more.
 Take advantage of the following information to strengthen your clinical research and increase your career development.
 Details on training and education opportunities available to faculty, study coordinators, and staff are below.

 *Trials that follow the International Council for Harmonization Good Clinical Practice (ICH-GCP) require the CITI GCP training.
 This does not include all trials, but enough for all trialists to be certified.